gacelabs/basic-instagram-feeds/README.md

 <!-- You can set a cron job with this url [https://your-project.com/dev/tasks/set-instagram-cache](https://your-project.com/dev/tasks/set-instagram-cache) to refresh,
 If current token is older than 24 hours but younger than 60 days. -->

-## Re-extending the SiteConfigExtension Class
+## Re-extending the InstagramSiteConfigExtension Class

 * Updating the result data